The Scratching Post

 As I embark on the journey of writing "Call of The Minotaur," I carry these gardening lessons with me.
 I aspire to become a more constant gardener in my creative endeavors, tending to my ideas with care and dedication.
 Just as a garden evolves and matures, so too will my writing.
 The process may be demanding, but the rewards will be worth it.

-In conclusion, gardening and writing share remarkable similarities.
+Gardening and writing share remarkable similarities.
 Both require patience, dedication, and a nurturing spirit.
 While I may be an every-so-often gardener, I am determined to adopt a more consistent approach to my writing.
 With each word I write, I am tending to the seeds of my story, nurturing them into a captivating narrative.
-Wish me luck as I transition from sporadic creativity to a more disciplined routine.
-And remember, whether you're an urban plant enthusiast, a casual gardener, or a fiction writer, the lessons of the garden can inspire and guide you on your creative journey.
+And remember, whether you're an urban plant enthusiast, a casual gardener, or a fiction writer, the lessons of the garden can inspire and guide you on your own creative journey.
+Just try not to be overly critical of yourself.

 The Garden of The Imagination: Photo Dump

-Well, in the first photo, I planted an Amber Ghost Japanese Maple.
+In the first photo, I planted an Amber Ghost Japanese Maple.
 The idea was to create a little dappled privacy over the red deck next to it.
-Now, around it, I planted Periwinkle, which. somehow i thought was called myrtle - this goes back to a summer job as a landscaper.
+Now, around it, I planted periwinkle, which. somehow i thought was called myrtle - this goes back to a summer job I had as a landscaper.

-Interestingly (or not), elements of this landscaping background are evident in The Midas Protocol.
-I loved this Japanese Garden that was at the real home of a former CEO of Heinz, yes, of Heinz ketchup fame.
-That home was in the Fox Chapel area of Pittsburgh and about 4 or 5 of us were there all day - I believe it was Tuesdays - to weed and water, prune and make look nice.
-The Japanese garden on the premises was my inspiration for Eva Bingham's garden in the Midas Files.
+Elements of this landscaping background are evident in The Midas Protocol.
+I loved a Japanese garden that was at the real home of a former Heinz CEO, yes, of Heinz ketchup fame.
+That home was in the posh Fox Chapel area of Pittsburgh and about 4 or 5 of us were there all day - I believe it was Tuesdays - to weed and water, prune, and make the place look as nice as possible.
+The Japanese garden on the premises was my inspiration for Eva Bingham's Garden in the Midas Files.

 Uncover the Secrets of The Midas Protocol!